Kaliguth/kali-shell-project/README.md

 This function trims a given string (specifically the user's `input`) of white spaces before and after the command.</br>

-The function first trims leading spaces, then trailing spaces accordingly and returns the string.
+The function first trims leading spaces, then trailing spaces accordingly and returns the string.</br>

+This function is used in the `main` function to trim white spaces from it.

 </br>